dirrgang/tomorrow_io/README.md

 Yeah, I agree.
 Trying it out, since the Home Assistant project uses it, and I figured I should get used to it.

 ### Pip install fails with `file not foud: setup.py` or similar
-Your pip is out of data. `pip install --upgrade pip` (requires at least pip version 19, [link](https://setuptools.readthedocs.io/en/latest/setuptools.html#setup-cfg-only-projects))
+Your pip is out of date. `pip install --upgrade pip` (requires at least pip version 19, [link](https://setuptools.readthedocs.io/en/latest/setuptools.html#setup-cfg-only-projects))

 ### This FAQ seems like a list of reasons not to use this